1887 New York state election: History

 The Democratic state convention met at Saratoga Springs.

 The Progressive Labor state convention met on September 28 at Webster Hall in New York City.
 William Penn Rogers, called the meeting to order, and made a speech repudiating Henry George and his United Labor Party.
-H. A. Barker was Temporary Chairman and Chairman of the day session; George Block was Chairman of the evening session.
+H. A. Barker was Temporary Chairman and chairman of the day session; George Block was chairman of the evening session.
 John Swinton was nominated for Secretary of State.
 H. A. Barker, a cigarmaker of Albany, was nominated for Comptroller.
 Henry Emrich, General Secretary of the Furniture Workers Union, was nominated for Treasurer.
 Thaddeus B. Wakeman was nominated for Attorney General.
-Swinton declined to run, and the convention nominated J. Edward Hall for Secretary of State.
+Swinton declined the nomination, instead choosing to run for the State Senate's 7th district (a race which he would lose), and the convention nominated J. Edward Hall for Secretary of State.

 The Greenback-Labor state convention met on October 4 at Albany, New York, and nominated Thomas K. Beecher for Secretary of State.

 Results

 The whole Democratic ticket was elected.

 The incumbents Cook and Fitzgerald were re-elected.